AnimNyan/Fuse-Skeletons/README.md

 3. The bone name with suffix must NOT be in the original skeleton bones list, otherwise it might be a bone named head.001 in the original skeleton.

 ### How does it do this parenting of non duplicate bones?
-The plugin looks for the parent of the the non duplicate bone let's say it's joint_Head_01.001, it takes away the suffix so it's just joint_Head_01 and then it parents the non duplicate bone to joint_Head_01 from the original skeleton.
+The plugin looks for the parent of the the non duplicate bone let's say it's joint_Head_01.001, the plugin then takes away the suffix so the name is joint_Head_01 and then it parents the non duplicate bone to joint_Head_01 the name without the suffix from the original skeleton.